Integral to martial traditions is the association with personal growth and fulfillment. Ancient masters were

 appreciated as fully actualized entities.
 They were respected for breadth of knowledge, depth of insight, and for having actualized a center from which all they did emitted.
 In addition to having great martial skills,

-You see, back then martial arts was not about kicking somebody’s butt as a basis for self worth.
-It was about
+You see, for them, life wasn’t about kicking somebody’s butt as a basis for self worth.
+It was about finding

-finding the center of You, and establishing your identity from the inside out while maintaining balance, perspective, and restraint.
+center, and establishing identity from the inside out while maintaining balance, perspective, and restraint.

 Today, following such a path has become nearly impossible.

-weight of thought, ultimately controls the will and resources of the people.
-Institutions like government, corporations, and political parties, which were once derivative of the people’s authority have now taken
+ultimately controls the will and resources of the people.
+Institutions like government, corporations, and political parties, which were once derivative of the people’s authority have now taken charge.
+They have

-What starts out as diligent effort to perfect technique in
+What starts out as diligent effort to achieve wakefulness, evolves in the

 Just as truth will carry you to liberation, the absence of truth will steal your liberty.

-have become stock in trade for the influence peddlers.
+in trade for the influence peddlers.
 Recognizing these techniques, and knowing them for what they are when they’re targeting you is the first tier of self defense.
-Once you learn to
+Once you learn to identify the artifice,

-stock in trade and integral to every opinion maker’s toolbox.
-We attempt to categorize them here (in alphabetical order), recognizing some approaches overlap and are even re-presented elsewhere as slightly different
+are now stock in trade and integral to every opinion maker’s toolbox.
+We attempt to categorize them here (in alphabetical order), recognizing some approaches overlap and are even re-portrayed elsewhere as slightly

 Appeals to Fear, Greed, Patriotism and God

-the streets of North Philadelphia.
-Thugs used local bars as hangouts and occasionally radiated to local businesses, enlightening owners to the risks inherent with doing business in the locale.
+streets of North Philadelphia.
+Thugs used local bars as hangouts and occasionally pushed into local businesses, enlightening owners to the risks inherent with doing business in the locale.
 Citing the possibility of

 business, the owner, loved ones or patrons.